-The company produces 35 kg GRANA type hard cheese which is distinctive by mature, rich, and savory flavor.
-The production process of this type of cheese is very complex, requiring a lot of investment, exceptional knowledge, time and patience.
-Cheeses of this level can only be created by a very high-tech company with a team of highly qualified specialists.
+The company produces GRAND (GRANA type) 35 kg. hard cheeses have an exceptionally ripe, rich and spicy taste.
+The production process for this type of cheese is very complex, requiring a lot of investment, exceptional knowledge, time and patience.
+Cheeses of this level can only be made by a company with a very high technical level and a team of highly qualified specialists.

-In 2019, the company's production of lactose decreased by 12.41% compared to 2018.
-The decline in whey protein concentrate production was due to the assortment of WPC.
-The decrease in the production of milk sugar was also caused by the amount of lactofiltrate purchased from other companies.
+During 2020, the company produced 13.71% more milk sugar compared to 2019.
+Higher cheese production resulted in higher production of whey protein concentrate.
+The increase in milk sugar production was due to an increase in the amount of processed milk and the amount of lactofiltrate purchased from other companies.

-In collaboration with the New Zealand company Fonterra, one of the world's largest dairy product manufacturers, 90% of the WPC production technology has been successfully implemented (Whey Protein Concentrate).
-This technology is constantly improved and the range of WPC is expanded.
+In cooperation with the New Zealand company Fonterra, which is one of the largest producers of dairy products in the world, WPC (Whey Protein Concentrate) 90% production technology has been successfully adopted.
+This technology is constantly being improved and the IBK range is being expanded.
+In 2020, WPC produced 4.19% more than in the previous 2019.